-Below are the Bios of two of some of the people that will be speaking to us this semester.
+Below are the biographies that may be of interest to you.
 Take a look at what they have written, look at the bios of artists similar to yourself and the resources I have posted for you here.

-Once you know what you want to say about yourself, write your bio and be prepared to share it in class on Monday September 11th.
+Once you know what you want to say about yourself, write your bio and be prepared to share it in class.

 Greg Sigman currently serves as Assistant Director of Research and Instructional Services for the Libraries and Archives at the New School in New York, NY, where he runs the Performing Arts Library, serving the students and faculty of the Mannes School of Music, the New School for Jazz and Contemporary Music, and the New School for Drama.
 Greg holds a Bachelor’s degree in music education from Ohio University, a Master’s degree in saxophone performance from Ohio University, and a Master’s in Library and Information Science from Kent State University.